 We recommend that you join your client’s quarterly meetings where possible.
 Even if you say nothing, listen and pay attention to their needs.
 If you can’t attend their planning sessions, that is fine, but you will need more discovery and conversations to understand their needs.
 Understanding their needs is crucial to an amazing MSP quarterly business review.

 Once you get to the meeting, here is our free Quarterly Business Review Template for MSPs:

 How do you conduct a QBR?
-Here’s our template.
-Use this MSP Quarterly Business Review Template to reimagine how you engage with your clients.
+Here’s our template and a QBR agenda that you can use to engage your clients.
 Add value, increase revenue and become a trusted advisor.

 - Greeting, small talk, and opening 5 minutes max.
 Get to the point and stay on task.